 Supplies the 12-volt current to the vacuum generator for the electric head system.
-To operate the marine head, this breaker and the fresh water system switch at the helm need to be turned ON.

 Head Macerator Main

 Supplies the 12-volt current to the head macerator overboard discharge pump.
 The macerator is controlled at the head control panel in the head.